EntropyP/CRM_Analytics/README.md

 # CRM_Analytics

-## Nice to meet you.
+### Nice to meet you.
 This is Pongsarat's world of CRM

 - 👨‍💻 Pongsarat Chootai
 - 🧠 6310412018
 - 💪 8 assignments from BADS7105 CRM Analytics
+- ✍️ Python, SQL BigQuery, PowerBI

 ### Hope you enjoy and feel free to contact me related to the code's issues.